mattlucich/Predicting-User-Churn/README.md

 ## Files
 Sparkify.ipynb - The jupyter notebook containing the analysis.
 Including preprocessing, data exploration, modeling, and evaluation.

 mini_sparkify_event_data.json (not included) - The user activity/analytics dataset which comes from Udacity.
-Details on the data included in the dataset can be found at the accompanying [Medium article.](https://medium.com/@matt.lucich/predicting-user-churn-from-web-analytics-445a8a1432ea)